dottjt/plastic/other/unused/05-date-unused.md

  reeking of a black tar which even the world's current supply of fracking would fail to produce.

  And yet, as I abhored her, I was reminded of the fact that she was

+ Milo prepared

+she lent in a souless offering
+I couldn't stop staring at her, even though part of me was .
+The kind of wrong I could not resist,

+recognise why I decided to attend in the first place,

+the minimal amount of respect I'd upheld in

+I simply wanted to love and be fucked, and Milo would be tonight's gateway.
+Perhaps because she was nothing

+ Thanks to the wonderful fuck-stick of disgression.